kyjohnso/will_byers/README.md

 sudo $(which will-byers-voice-chat) --remote-whisper http://192.168.1.100:5000

 # Replace 192.168.1.100 with your GPU machine's IP address

+# Or use with wake word chat
+sudo $(which will-byers-wake-word-chat) --remote-whisper http://192.168.1.100:5000
 ```

 The remote server will:
 - Use GPU acceleration for faster transcription
 - Reduce CPU load on the Raspberry Pi
 - Provide better transcription accuracy with larger models

+**Note:** The wake word detection always runs locally on the Pi (using Pocketsphinx), only the speech-to-text transcription can be offloaded to the remote server.

 ### Static Message Demo